T. J. Stiles: Jesse James: Last Rebel of the Civil War

 In 2002, Stiles published Jesse James: Last Rebel of the Civil War (New York: Alfred A. Knopf, 2002).
 This was a widely noted reassessment of the legendary outlaw, focusing on his life and historical role, rather than his folk-culture status.
 Stiles argued that Jesse James won political support by depicting himself as a Confederate avenger after the Civil War, as opposed to the traditional notion that he was an anti-railroad Robin Hood figure.

-The book received a cover review in the New York Times Book Review, and was favorably reviewed by many other publications in the United States and abroad.
-Jesse James: Last Rebel of the Civil War was named a New York Times Notable Book, a finalist for the Los Angeles Times Book Prize in Biography, one of the Five Best Books of the Year by the London Sunday Times, an American Library Association Notable Book, one of the New York Public Library's 25 Books to Remember, and a Best Book of the Year by Library Journal, the Chicago Sun-Times, the Cleveland Plain Dealer, Bookpage, and the London Independent.
-It also won the English Speaking Union's Ambassador Book Award, the Peter Seaborg Award for Civil War Scholarship, the James-Younger Gang's Perry Award, and the Friends of the James Farm's John Newman Edwards Award.
+The book received a cover review in The New York Times Book Review, and was favorably reviewed by many other publications in the United States and abroad.
+Jesse James: Last Rebel of the Civil War was named a New York Times Notable Book, a finalist for the Los Angeles Times Book Prize for Biography, one of the Five Best Books of the Year by the London Sunday Times, an American Library Association Notable Book, one of the New York Public Library's 25 Books to Remember, and a Best Book of the Year by Library Journal, the Chicago Sun-Times, the Cleveland Plain Dealer, Bookpage, and the London Independent.
+It also won the English-Speaking Union's Ambassador Book Award, the Peter Seaborg Award for Civil War Scholarship, the James-Younger Gang's Perry Award, and the Friends of the James Farm's John Newman Edwards Award.